Home » Remote Work » How to Ask to Work Remotely From Home Permanently

 Darren Cronian, the author of this guide, has spent nine years securing remote jobs and building a successful freelancing business.
 His goal is to help people find remote work.
 Read more >

-It’s understandable why you want to work remotely permanently but, how do you approach your employer without it ruining your career and relationship with your manager or team?
+It’s understandable why you want to work remotely permanently, but how do you approach your employer without ruining your career and relationship with your manager or team?

-During the COVID-19 pandemic, millions of people have been working from home for the first time.
-They have discovered the benefits of remote working, including not commuting to the office and having more time to do the things they love in life.
+During the COVID-19 pandemic, millions worked from home for the first time.
+They have discovered the benefits of remote working, including not commuting to the office and having more time to do the things they love.

-In this article, you will find practical advice on how to convince your boss to allow you to work remotely permanently.
+In this article, you will find practical advice on convincing your boss to allow you to work remotely permanently.

 How to Ask to Work Remotely From Home Permanently

 Are you a hard worker and valued within the company?
 Does your manager trust you to perform to a high standard on your own initiative?
-Did you receive positive feedback in performance reviews?
-Trust is essential when employees are working from home.
+Have you received positive feedback in performance reviews?
+Trust is essential when employees work from home.

-Good communication is essential when your workforce is mixed between working from home and in the office.
-The workflow must continue as it did before so deadlines can be met and the same level of service is provided to clients or customers.
+Good communication is essential when your workforce is between working from home and in the office.
+The workflow must continue as before so deadlines can be met and the same level of service is provided to clients or customers.

 Here are some areas to think about that will come up in discussions.